1986 Green Bay Packers season

-The 1986 Green Bay Packers season was their 68th season overall and their 66th season in the National Football League.
-The team finished with a 4–12 record under coach Forrest Gregg, earning them 4th-place finish in the NFC Central division.
+The 1986 Green Bay Packers season was their 68th season overall and their 66th season in the National Football League, and their third under head coach Forrest Gregg.
+Unable to improve on their 8–8 records from 1983, 1984, and 1985, the Packers failed to qualify for the playoffs for the fourth consecutive season, and instead went 4–12 for their fourth consecutive non-winning season, as well as their first losing season since 1980.
+Their .250 winning percentage was their worst since 1958.

 The Packers reached their nadir on the afternoon of November 23 at Soldier Field vs. their ancient archrivals, the Bears.
 After Mark Lee intercepted Jim McMahon in the second quarter, Green Bay defensive end Charles Martin picked up McMahon and slammed him shoulder-first into the artificial turf, causing a season-ending injury to the Chicago quarterback.
 Martin was ejected by referee Jerry Markbreit and suspended two games by Commissioner Pete Rozelle.